OVERVIEW

 My challenge was to design a digital structure that could evolve alongside the brand.
 A need for flexibility towards new content was a priority to not sacrifice the usability or cohesion with too much personal design implementations.

-DESIGN CONSTRAINTS AND ALTERNATIVES
+DESIGN CONSTRAINTS & ALTERNATIVES

-COLLABORATION & ITERATIVE PROCESS
+COLLABORATION AND ITERATIVE PROCESS

-Originally, YEN’s site relied heavily on page-to-page navigation, with minimal use of the primary navigation bar.
-This made it difficult for users to understand the site’s overall structure or quickly access different sections.
+Each meeting brought new creative ideas and multiple revisions, so I introduced structured feedback sessions to align on visuals, content hierarchy, and functionality.
+Originally, YEN's site relied heavily on page-to-page navigation with minimal use of the primary nav bar, making it difficult for users to understand the site's structure.

-FURTHER GRAPHIC DESIGN INCORPORATION
+GRAPHIC DESIGN

 The design system merged YEN’s editorial and digital aesthetics directly to their website.
 I built clean, magazine formatted layouts for their articles and creative showcases using grid structures to balance imagery and text.